On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Introduction

 \section{Introduction}

-The maximum rate of information that can be conveyed through an analog communication channel largely depends on the sampling technique and rate employed at the receiver end.
-In wideband communication systems, hardware and cost limitations often preclude sampling at or above the Nyquist rate, which presents a major bottleneck in transferring wideband and energy-efficient receiver design paradigms from theory to practice.
+The maximum rate of information that can be conveyed through a continuous-time communication channel is dependent on the sampling technique employed at the receiver end.
+In some cutting-edge communication systems, hardware and cost limitations often preclude sampling at or above the Nyquist rate, which presents a major bottleneck in transferring wideband and energy-efficient receiver design paradigms from theory to practice.
 Understanding the effects upon capacity of sub-Nyquist sampling is thus crucial in circumventing this bottleneck.

-In practice, receiver hardware and, in particular, sampling mechanisms are typically static and hence designed based on a family of possible channel realizations.
-During operation, the actual channel realization will vary over this class of channels.
-Since the sampler is typically integrated into the hardware and difficult to change during system operation, it needs to be designed independent of instantaneous channel state information (CSI).
-This has no effect if the sampling rate employed is commensurate with the maximum bandwidth (or the Nyquist rate) of the channel family.
-However, at the sub-Nyquist sampling rate regime, the sampler design significantly impacts the information rate achievable over different channel realizations.
-As was shown in \cite{ChenEldarGoldsmith2012}, the capacity-maximizing sub-Nyquist sampling mechanism for a given linear time-invariant (LTI) channel depends on specific channel realizations.
-In time-varying channels, \emph{sampled capacity loss} relative to the Nyquist-rate capacity is necessarily incurred due to channel-independent (universal) sub-Nyquist sampler design.
-Moreover, it turns out that the capacity-optimizing sampler for a given channel structure might result in very low data rate for other channel realizations.
+In many practical scenarios, the occupancy of the communication channel varies over time.
+An ideal adaptive sampler can be dynamically optimized relative to these channel variations.
+Nevertheless, in most practical systems, the samplers and the analog-to-digital converters are static and are designed independent of which subbands are active at any given time.
+This has no effect if the sampling rate employed is commensurate with the maximum bandwidth (or the Nyquist rate) of the channel.
+However, in the sub-Nyquist regime, the sampler design significantly impacts the information rate achievable over a given channel.
+As was shown in \cite{ChenEldarGoldsmith2012}, the capacity-maximizing sub-Nyquist sampling mechanism depends on knowledge of the channel spectrum.
+When the subbands available for communications are time-varying and a universal (static) sub-Nyquist sampler is used, \emph{capacity loss} is typically incurred and our work characterizes this loss.